Home » Recipes » Mom’s Famous Southern Buttermilk Biscuits

 • 4 cups all purpose flour

-• 2 Tablespoons baking powder
+• 4 teaspoons baking powder

 • 1 teaspoon salt

-• 1 cup salted butter,, frozen
+• 1 cup salted butter, cold

-• 1 cup sour cream,, cold
+• 1 cup sour cream, cold

-• 1 ¾ cups buttermilk,, cold
+• 1 ¾ cups buttermilk, cold

 Instructions

-• Preheat oven to 425 degrees.
+• Heat oven to 425℉ (220℃).

 • Line a sheet pan with parchment paper.
 Set aside.

 • Whisk together sour cream and buttermilk.
-Set aside.

 • Stir in buttermilk mixture just until mixed.
 DO NOT OVERWORK!